danchoi/kindlefodder/README.md

 The ebooks posted here will in most cases be derived from material published under a Creative Commons license.
-The original authors are welcome to take these ebooks, modify them, and distribute them under their own name.
+The original authors are welcome to take these ebooks and recipes, modify them, and distribute them under their own name.

 ## You can download these ebooks now